ThomasSchnapka/quaro/README.md

 ## Installation and execution
 ### Installation

+_If you just want a simple, reliable quadruped control software in pure Python, download v3.1.
+The current version is rather a playground for my own experiments and sometimes unstable.
+(But it contains some cool features though)_

 Because this repo contains a submodule, it is necessary to use clone it with the `--recurse-submodules` option: